hacker-home/Airbnb-booking/README.md

 > This module is a booking portal on Airbnb listing page

-If you have any questions or feedbacks, please feel free to contact me!
+If you have any questions or feedback, please feel free to contact me!

 ## Requirements